-The dollar fell from three-week highs against the yen and one-week peaks versus the euro.
+The dollar rallied to a 13-year peak against the yen and rose sharply against the euro.

-U.S. Treasury debt prices continued their decline after the release of numerous U.S. data points on Friday
+U.S. Treasurys extended their decline amid the release of several U.S. economic data points.

 Get the best of CNBC in your inbox